deadratfink/jy-transform/README.md

                          relative to the input file (same base name but with another extension if type differs).
 If input and output type are the same then the file overwriting is handled depending on the '--force' value!
-(Default is relative to input file) -i, --indent [NUMBER]  The indention for pretty-print: 0 - 8 (json/js), 1 - 8 (yaml).
+(Default is storing relative to input file) -i, --indent [NUMBER]  The indention for pretty-print: 0 - 8 (json/js), 1 - 8 (yaml).
 (Default is 4)
   -f, --force            Force overwriting of existing output files on write
                          phase.
-When files are not overwritten (which is default), then the next transformation with same output file name gets a consecutive number on the base file name, e.g. foo(1).yaml.
+When files are not overwritten (which is default), then the next transformation with same output file name gets a consecutive number on the base file name, e.g. in case of foo.yaml it would be foo(1).yaml.
+  -x, --exports STRING   Define a 'module.exports[.identifier] = '
+                         identifier, for usage in JS destination files only and must be a valid JS identifier!
   -k, --no-color         Omit color from output
       --debug            Show debug information
   -v, --version          Display the current version